-What Needful Things is about:
+What Needful Things Is About

 Set in the town of Castle Rock in Maine (where else would it be?), the residents are intrigued by a new store, Needful Things.
-Now what exactly could that supply?
-Whatever you need of course, or rather, whatever you believe you need.
+Now, what exactly could that supply?
+Whatever you need, of course, or rather, whatever you believe you need.

-Only Sherrif Alan Pangborn can feel something’s not quite right about the new clerk, but can he save his town from something much bigger than himself?
+Only Sherrif Alan Pangborn can feel something’s not quite right about the new clerk, but can he save his town from something bigger than himself?

-What I thought:
+What I Thought

 I would 100% recommend this to anyone who loves horror and thriller novels.
-I have a book shelf full of books I’ve yet to read but all I want to do is pick up another King novel!
+I have a bookshelf full of books I’ve yet to read, but all I want to do is pick up another King novel!

 Did you know Rick and Morty based an episode on Needful Things?
-Have you read Needful Things, or seen the Rick and Morty episode?